 Initial Checks

+Fill out the log book, making note of the user name, the loading date, estimated run time, and contents of reaction tubes in the log book.
+Include comments on number of segments and dwell times at various temperatures.

-If it is not on, turn on the controller by turning the red switch to the “ON” position (vertical).
+If the controller is not on, turn it on by turning the red switch to the “ON” position (vertical).

 Check that the center regulator does not have “RUN” showing along the top.
 If it is, press and hold the “RUN/HOLD” button until the lamp “RUN” disappears.
 Ensure the target value below the actual temperature displayed is below 40 °C (automatic set point).
 (Press “A/MAN” button to toggle to automatic mode in order to set target temperature).